FAQ » INDEX

 Q: When will the train schedule for my area be available?

 A: If you are interested in making RailBandit work with a train line in your area, please e-mail us.
-With a few changes (mostly related to different holidays) the application can also work in Canada and other countries.
-However, at this time, outside the U.S. we cannot guarantee that all schedule changes will be updated on time.
+However, please note that outside the U.S. and Canada we cannot guarantee that all schedule changes will be updated on time.